SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 #### Phrase 2

-This phrase finds works about strengthening/implementing reduction and preventative measures around tobacco use.
+This phrase finds works about strengthening/implementing reduction and preventative measures around tobacco.
 The basic structure is *tobacco + reduction/control + action*

-We do not limit to tobacco "use", as the FCTC also refers to tobacco control and reduction in supply, advertising, packaging regulation etc. `tobacco OR smoking OR cigarette$` will cover many terms here (e.g. cigarette packaging, smoking cessation, tobacco use/consumption/advertising).
+We do not limit terminology to tobacco "use", as the FCTC also refers to tobacco control and reduction in supply, advertising, packaging regulation etc. `tobacco OR smoking OR cigarette$` will cover many terms here (e.g. cigarette packaging, smoking cessation, tobacco use/consumption/advertising).

 `reduc* tobacco` etc. will find both reducing tobacco use and production.
 It is added as a phrase as some may discuss this without being combined with the "implement" terms, but `reduc*` + `tobacco` alone is too broad (e.g. "tobacco reduces lung function" - not relevant).
 Phrase 3 deals with tobacco production in more depth.